 in Dwight Bentel Hall.

 possible thanks to the incredible

-long time and wonderful friends of the JMC School and its founder,
+generosity of two long time and wonderful friends of the JMC School and its founder,

 Dr. Dwight Bentel.
 After years of